 - Then put attention on the pulse, sometimes feeling for it in the heart.
 From sensation to feeling is not very far.
 I heard from Arnaud Desjardins, a great master of Advaita, that eventually, one can put attention in the heart as pure feeling.

 I often feel late, short on time, rushed, like I’m running behind.
-Yet, at the end of a retreat, in which days passed with accomplishing regular tasks, I always feel luxuriously ahead of schedule.
+Yet, at the end of a retreat, in which days passed without accomplishing regular tasks, I always feel luxuriously ahead of schedule.
 So I view the late feeling as a symptom of exhaustion and asynchrony: time disorientation.

 The civilized sense of time is very close to the heart of our psychosis.
 The indigenous report a very different experience of time.
 They feel in time, on time, in synchrony with the flow of events.
 Where we mostly measure time cardinally, with specific dates and hours, they mostly measured it ordinally: before, after, earlier, later.

-Feel for yourself this strange relationship with time we consider so normal.
+In darkness, you may feel a shift from the strange relationship with time we consider so normal.